 Oranienburg is one of those German Cities whose not so distant history casts a very dark shadow over it.
-It was home to not one, but two Concentration Camps – the KZ Oranienburg (one of the firs Camps in Germany) and the KZ Sachsenhausen (with its SS hundertschaftsgebäude), it was here were the theory of Nuclear Fission was discovered and Hitlers “Nuclear” plans originated, and where the Heinkel Werke GmbH had one of its main production facilities and developed/tested the world first stealth bomber.
+It was home to not one, but two Concentration Camps – the KZ Oranienburg (one of the firs Camps in Germany) and the KZ Sachsenhausen (with its SS hundertschaftsgebäude), it was here were the theory of Nuclear Fission was discovered and Hitlers “Nuclear” plans originated, and where the Heinkel Werke GmbH had one of its main production facilities and developed and tested the worlds first stealth bomber at the Flugplatz Oranienburg

 Ernst Heinrich Heinkel was born on the 24th of January 1888 in Grunbach, Baden-Württenberg.
 After finishing school he went on to study Mechanical Engineering in Stuttgart.
 From 1911 onwards, Heinkel worked for several Aircraft manufacturers, until he decided to design and build his own aircraft under his own name in 1922.

 After the Nazis came to power, the German Reich secretly began preparations to build up its Luftwaffe again.
 On the 1st of March 1935, Reichsminister für Luftfahrt Hermann Göring officially unveiled the new German Luftwaffe.
 At this point the Heinkel-Werke, which had settled in the northern German city of Rostock, was already rolling out the newly developed Heinkel He 111.